Risk Controlled Image Retrieval: Experiments

-Fig.\ref{fig_multiple_risk_control} shows the empirical risk of different methods on different datasets.
-It can be observed that the risks of $\times$[R] are always below the predefined risk levels $\alpha$.
-This means that even before retrieval we can say for sure that the retrievals of $\times$[R] has a $\alpha$ probability of covering the ground truth, with only a $\delta$ probability of being wrong.
-In comparison, heuristic uncertainty-only method, including MCD[H], BTL[H] and Deep Ensemble[H], exihibt risks higher than the predefined risk levels in the range $\alpha < 0.4$.
-The results show that the heuristic uncertainty alone is not reliable to be used for risk control, and \sysname\ can control the risk well..
+\cref{fig_multiple_risk_control} shows the empirical risk of different image retrieval systems on different datasets.
+It is shown that the risks of $\times$\raisebox{-0.08\height}{\sysr} are always below the predefined risk levels $\alpha$.
+This means that before a retrieval we can say for sure that the retrievals of $\times$\raisebox{-0.08\height}{\sysr} have a $1-\alpha$ probability of covering the true nearest neighbors, with only a $\delta$ probability of being wrong.
+In comparison, the heuristic uncertainty-only methods, including MCD\sysh, BTL\sysh\ and Deep Ensemble\sysh, exhibit risks higher than the predefined risk levels in the range $\alpha<0.4$.
+The results show that the heuristic uncertainty alone is not reliable for risk control, while \sysname\ effectively controls the risk.

-In addition, we show the effect of using different $\delta$, which controls how conservative the \sysname\ is.
-Fig.\ref{fig_cub200_risk_control_delta} shows the emperical risk with different $\delta$ on the Pittsburgh dataset.
-With a smaller $\delta$, \sysname\ would be more conservative (i.e., larger retrieval size) to ensure the risk is below the given $\alpha$ .
+In addition, we investigate the effect of using different $\delta$. \cref{fig_cub200_risk_control_delta} shows the empirical risk with different $\delta$ on the Pittsburgh dataset.
+With a smaller $\delta$, \sysname\ would be more conservative (i.e., larger retrieval size) to ensure the risk is below the given $\alpha$. (see supplementary for similar trends on the other datasets.)